 Daren Mansfield and Martin Osborne, and Helen Williams support the Lincoln International Business School.
 We can help you find relevant information in your chosen area of study, such as conducting literature reviews.
 We also give advice on academic writing, structure, referencing and revision techniques.
 We are happy to arrange to meet with you on a one-to-one basis.
-Daren runs a drop-in service every Wednesday from 10-11am outside the Book and Latte cafe in the Business & Law building.
+Daren and Martin run a drop-in service every Wednesday from 10-11.30 am outside the Book and Latte cafe in the David Chiddick building.

 Daren is also on Twitter @LINClibrarian if you wish to keep up to date with news about the Library, and tips about writing and research.

 Martin supports Business, Business & Management, Management, MBA, Professional Development, and North Lindsey College.